Primus27/R6-Profile-Switcher/README.md

 ### BETA Version 4.0.1 - Hotfix
  - Fixed: Application crashes if 'find account' button spammed as a result of too many threads being opened
-    - Limit step 1 action to once every 10 seconds
+    - Limit 'step 1' action to once every 10 seconds (you shouldn't need to do this more than once per launch)
-    - Add timeout of 5 seconds default for get requests
+    - Add default timeout of 5 seconds for http requests
-    - Added max workers = 10
+    - Added max of 10 workers for threading

-### Version 4.0.2 - Updated program version
+### BETA Version 4.0.2 - Updated program version
  - Updated application to display the correct version

+### BETA Version 4.0.3 - Added ico file
+ - Removed /src/dist/ from exclusions, allowing those who build from source to add the icon

+&nbsp;

 # Element Attribution